top of page

 RHIPSALIS IS A JUNGLE CACTUS; A SUCCULENT BASED OUT OF THE RAINFOREST RATHER THAN THE DESERT.

-Desert succulents store water in their foliage because it is scarce in their arid & dry natural environment.
-Why does Rhipsalis, a tropical forest succulent, store water?
+If desert succulents store water in their foliage because it is scarce in their arid & dry natural environment,

 Posted to the right is a picture of a picture of Rhipsalis growing in its natural habitat.